 - Network capability exposure: 5G Core Network and Application Function to provide information to each other via NEF as described in clause 7.4 or directly as described in clause 7.3.

 - QoS and Charging: PCF provides rules for QoS Control and Charging for the traffic routed to the local Data Network.

+- Support of Local Area Data Network: 5G Core Network provides support to connect to the LADN in a certain area where the application servers are deployed as described in clause 5.6.5.

 * * * * End of First Change * * * *